nterrien/etrian-heardle/README.md

 # etrian-heardle

 A clone of [Heardle](https://www.heardle.app/), and [K-Pop Heardle](https://heardle-kpop.glitch.me/) but for Etrian Odyssey's musics.
 Based on [Joywave Heardle](https://joywave-heardle.glitch.me/).

+Each music is randomly chosen from Etrian Odyssey's soundtrack to appear only once.
+If every music is used once, the game automatically resets and every music appears once again in a different order.
 The code for daily seeded RNG come from [Pokémon Mystery Dungeon Heardle](https://pkmn-md-heardle.glitch.me/).

-Each music is randomly chosen from Etrian Odyssey's soundtrack.

 code edited from: [WJSN Heardle](https://github.com/haseul/wjsn-heardle)
 <br />